 Added a Query tab as a field for typing or pasting in a select statement

 Evaluate is now "Preview"

 All tags using that Data source will be automatically updated with that name.

 New single interface to replace 2 separate dialog boxes

-Provides a display of all the tags in the template, structures as they are placed in the template.
-Provides an easy way to see the structure, go to any tag, and see the properties of a tag.
+Displays of all the tags in the template, structured as they are placed in the template.
+This provides a simple & intuitive way to see the structure of your template.
+Also provides the capability to go to any tag and/or see the properties of any tag.

 Added Javelin into the RESTful Engine

 The ability to integrate the Windward Engine into Google’s cloud computing platform for developing and hosting web applications dubbed Google Applications Engine (GAE).

 Additional Refinement for HTML Output